superflash41/thss/notes/content/papers/Cho19.md

 However, Chollet, argues that has not being possible given that there is no clear definition of intelligence, neither an standard way to measure it.

-In this context, he proposes a new formal definition of intelligence, based on *Algorithmic Information Theory* (AIT), and a set of guidelines for what a general AI benchmark should look like.
+In this context, he proposes a new formal definition of intelligence, based on *Algorithmic Information Theory*, and a set of guidelines for what a general AI benchmark should look like.
 Following this, he proposes the *Abstraction and Reasoning Corpus* (ARC), and explains how it can be used to evaluate artificial *fluid* intelligence.